 Adware and spyware

-Adware clutters your device with unwanted advertising.
+Adware clutters your device with unwanted advertising, such as pop-ups in your web browser.
 Its close cousin spyware gathers your information and transmits it somewhere else.
 Spyware can range from trackers that monitor your internet activity to sophisticated espionage tools.
 Spyware can include keystroke loggers, or keyloggers, which record whatever a user types.
 In addition to violating your privacy, spyware and adware can slow your system and clog your network.

 Botnet malware turns the control of a device over to an outside party, making the device part of a large network of infected devices.
 Botnets are commonly used to conduct distributed denial of service (DDoS) attacks, send spam, or mine cryptocurrency.
 Any unsecured device on a network could be vulnerable to an infection.
 Botnets typically have means to grow their network of devices and are complex enough to conduct multiple malicious activities simultaneously or in sequence.
 For example, the Mirai malware attack of 2016 used internet-connected cameras and home routers to form a massive DDoS botnet.

 Ransomware is malware that demands payment for something.
 Many common kinds of ransomware encrypt files on a user’s system and demand a ransom in Bitcoin in exchange for a decryption key.
-Ransomware became prominent in the mid-2000s and continues to be one of the most serious and widespread computer security threats.
+Ransomware became prominent in the mid-2000s.
+Since then, ransomware attacks continue to be one of the most serious and widespread computer security threats.

 Sometimes the malware developer’s or operator’s goal is to destroy data or break something.
 Long before ransomware was a problem, one of the first malware programs to gain mass media attention was the Michelangelo virus in 1992.
 It attempted to overwrite an infected PC’s disk drive on a specific date, March 6.
 Years later, in 2000, the ILOVEYOU virus spread from user to user in the form of a Visual Basic script sent as an email attachment.
 When executed, it erased various files and emailed a copy of itself to everyone in the user’s address book.